midorikocak/json-archetypes/README.md

 #JSON Archetypes

-###Open-Source JSON Standards For Popular Types Of Data.
+###Community-Driven JSON Standards For Popular Types Of Data.

-Because most apps make the same kinds of data over and over again.
+The point of the Archetypes is to agree on data models that are easy and fun to develop applications with.
+That is all.

-***STATUS: This is currently a work in progress.
-We are waiting to receive feedback from more people before launching JSON Archetypes Version 1***
+**Status: Waiting to receive feedback from more people before launching JSON Archetypes Version 1**

-Consistent data objects allow Developers to easily build applications that know how to handle them, and allow users to use the same set of data across multiple applications.
+These are part of [Servant](https://www.servant.co).
+Servant is cloud storage for the Archetypes.
+If you build an application using Archetypes, you can use Servant as your database, and Servant will pay you for each API Request you make to it.
+[More info on that here.](https://developers.servant.co)

 Each JSON Archetype uses the [JSON Schema](http://json-schema.org "http://json-schema.org") format to describe the Archetype and its validation rules.
 All of the Archetypes can be found in the `archetypes` folder.
 JSON Archetypes are meant to be lean and contain only the essential properties/attributes that define and differentiate each archetype.
 The challenge is to agree on what those properties/attributes are...

-These were created to work with [Servant](https://www.servant.co "http://servant.co"), which allows people to host their own data (in these formats), instead of the applications they use hosting it.

-**This Repo contains the following:**

- - JSON Schemas for each JSON Archetype
- - Tests to check if the JSON Archetype Schemas are valid per the JSON SCHEMA DRAFT 4 specs

 *This repo is only for defining schemas  If you're looking for helper methods to quickly instantiate valid Data Archetypes and work with them in your applications, check out the Servant SDKs.*